UPDATED: House and Senate approve ‘Bathroom bill’

 Bill would require people to use facility matching their biological sex at birth

-The Judiciary Committee originally voted to rework House Bill 2426, which would require Kansas drivers to use their biological sex at birth on their driver’s licenses and birth certificates.
+The House Committee on Judiciary on Monday, Jan.
+26, voted to rework House Bill 2426, which would require Kansas drivers to use their biological sex at birth on their driver’s licenses and birth certificates.
 Garden City Rep. Bob Lewis authored the bathroom amendment shortly after the committee began working on HB 2426.

 Typically, the legislative process includes public hearings on bills, giving Kansans — both supporters and opponents — the opportunity to weigh in.
 That didn’t happen with the “bathroom bill” language.